frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

 So far we've created a separate `<Post>` and `<Page>` components in separate `post.js` and `page.js` files so that posts and pages can be displayed differently.

-Instead of doing that we could have the `<Post>` component conditionally check the `isPost` property and display the posted date and author information if it is true.
+Instead of doing that we could have the `<Post>` component conditionally check the `isPost` property and display the posted date and author information only if it is true.

 If it is not true but `isPage` is true then this additional information will not be displayed.